sanity-io/assist/README.md

 ## Installation & usage

-Follow the instructions for the Sanity plugin [here](./plugin).
+Follow [the instructions in the Sanity docs][docs].

 ## Third party sub-processors

 This version of the feature uses OpenAI.com as a third-party sub-processor.
-Their security posture has been vetted by Sanity's security team, and approved for use.
+Sanity's security team has vetted their security posture, and approved for use.

 ## Local development